ridwan-shakil/Plugin-development-guide/Debugging-QM-Xdebug/Xdebug.md

 This document provides a clean, structured walkthrough for installing, configuring, and using Xdebug to debug WordPress plugins in VS Code.

+## ## For Localwp environment :
+  * just turn on Xdebug from "localwp > yoursite"
+  * `.vscode/launch.json` (Auto create : vs code> debug icon > click : create a launch.json file)
+  * add breakpoints into php code and run
+  * more details are given in setp 5

 ---

 ## ## 1.
 Overview